-Does Carpini’s travel text contain a description of the “racial” characteristics of other peoples, given that he as a traveler met peoples who looked so different and unfamiliar?
-With this in mind, some scholars take their steps towards the goal of writing a long history of race.
-Of this Linda Lomperis’s work is an example.
-She points out that Carpini’s Yistoria Mongalorum as a whole aims to offer a description of the customs, practices, laws, and political dispositions of the Mongols, that is to say a description of the Mongol’s explicitly “racial” characteristics.
-Lomperis’s view, according to her own explanation, is based on her reception of Robert Bartlett’s definition of race in a premodern more specifically a medieval context: “race” in the Middle Ages refers to the “customs, language, and laws” of a particular social grouping, which are “the primary badges of ethnicity.”
-Geraldine Heng, another scholar utilizing the concept of race, endeavors to “point to particular moments and instances of how race is made” in the Middle Ages.
-She sees the arrival of the Mongols at the doorstep of Europe in the thirteenth century as that of “a new alien race,” a “new global race,” or an “alien global race,” and interprets the process of how Europeans rendered intelligible such a race as that of “European racialization of the Mongols.”
-The “instances” she finds in Carpini’s text include Mongol cannibalism, the strange physical appearance of the Mongols, their rudimentary and peculiar diet, the Mongols as part human and part horse, the Mongols fighting as “a war machine,” their pragmatism, and their gift-soliciting and the Asiatic gift economy, among others.
-The reasons for Heng’s choice of such a perspective are not only academic: according to what she herself says, she has an experience of “growing up in a Singapore that was undergoing a process of decolonization from the British Empire” and due to that memories of race.
+Does Carpini’s travel text contain a description of the “racial” characteristics of other peoples, given that as a traveler, he met people who were unfamiliar and who looked very different to him?
+With this question in mind, some scholars have embarked on the goal of writing a lengthy history of race.
+Linda Lomperis’s work is an example of such scholarship.
+She points out that the overall aim of Carpini’s Yistoria Mongalorum is to offer a description of the customs, practices, laws, and political dispositions of the Mongols, that is to say, a description of the Mongols’ explicitly “racial” characteristics.
+Lomperis’s view, as can be gleaned from her own explanation, draws on her reception of Robert Bartlett’s definition of race in a premodern and, more specifically, a medieval context.
+Accordingly, she notes that “race” in the Middle Ages refers to the “customs, language, and laws” of a particular social grouping, which are “the primary badges of ethnicity.”
+Geraldine Heng, who also deploys the concept of race, endeavors to “point to particular moments and instances of how race is made” in the Middle Ages.
+She views the arrival of the Mongols at Europe’s doorstep in the thirteenth century as that of “a new alien race,” a “new global race,” or an “alien global race” and interprets the process whereby Europeans rendered intelligible such a race as one of “European racialization of the Mongols.”
+The instances of such racialization that she finds in Carpini’s text include descriptions of Mongol cannibalism, their strange physical appearance, their rudimentary and peculiar diet, the depiction of Mongols as part human and part horse, the Mongol “war machine,” their pragmatism, and gift soliciting and the Asiatic gift economy, among others.
+Heng’s perspective is not only an academic one; she also draws on her own memories of race.
+Specifically, she recalls her experience of “growing up in a Singapore that was undergoing a process of decolonization from the British Empire.”
 Such an experience and memories might inspire one’s research, but they might also have some negative impact on his/her choice of methodologies.
 This can be discerned from her work on Carpini’s text, namely that the limitations, apart from the usefulness, of the perspective of the history of race are evident, as we shall see later in this essay.
 Sharing with Heng the perspective of race, Sierra Lomuto too aims to challenge the assumption that race and racial bias only began in the modern era.
 But her more specific effort is to reveal the attempts of Latin Europeans “to produce power from the margins” by constructing the Mongols not only as threatening and anti-Christians, but also as physically distinct, barbaric, and inferior.
 Does the attempt to apply the concept of race to a medieval travel text help illuminate how Carpini sees the Mongols?
 At least in the aforesaid research scholars have offered no compelling evidence for their use of such a concept, namely that they have not convincingly argued that to use “race,” a concept so familiar to us, in a medieval context is unproblematic and that what they call “racialization” is really racialization and not others—for example, a kind of perception principally from a Christian perspective.